sgillespie/adhoc-continuous-integration/docs/adhoc-continuous-integration.md

 **Docker Build**: In order to account for multiple projects, we must maintain a centralized collection of `Dockerfile`s.
 This would be difficult to maintain, so I would suggest dropping this requirement altogether.
-More general alternatives exists, such as [Source to Image](https://github.com/openshift/source-to-image), but these suffer from the same problems.
+However, More general alternatives exists, such as [Source to Image](https://github.com/openshift/source-to-image), but these suffer from the same problems.

 **Scaling**: Our current system can not schedule builds across multiple nodes.